NTS Radio: Programming and creative

 In the same Music Business Worldwide interview from 2020, McAuliffe says "From a curatorial point of view, the global community of artists and record collectors involved in NTS is nuts.
 They make NTS what it is.
 We don’t chase numbers.
 We’re just passionate about the music and artists we love and we let the music do the talking…we’re not like traditional radio where hosts may be told what to play.
 All of that is out the window.
 NTS is all about total freedom of expression".

 According to the Financial Times, part of NTS's "success is down to the quality and underground nature of its DJs and live performances".
 Across NTS two live channels, there are currently over 700 resident artists, music producers, DJs and record collectors globally that make up the regular shows on the platform, most of whom own share options in the company.
 Regular hosts have ranged from the likes of Sunn O)))'s Stephen O'Malley to The XX's Jamie xx, Yellow Magic Orchestra's Haruomi Hosono, Ethel Cain, Clairo, Yaeji, rapper Zack Fox, Show Me the Body, Theo Parrish, Moxie, Jim O'Rourke, Oneohtrix Point Never, Four Tet, Mark Leckey, Floating Points, artist Martine Syms, Eclair Fifi, Kelsey Lu, Erol Alkan, Moor Mother, Fenriz, Coby Sey, Smithsonian Folkways, The Numero Group, jazz musician Angel Bat Dawid, and Andrew Weatherall.
 The NTS breakfast show (broadcast from their London studios) was called The Do!!
 You!!!
 Breakfast Show and was presented by Charlie Bones up until August 2021.
 Bones was often joined by guest hosts and performers.
 Bones' slot was initially filled by a rotating selection of guest hosts, before the station overhauled their morning schedule.
 As of January 2024, Flo Dill and Louise Chen are the resident breakfast hosts.

 From these guest shows, many have been used by the hosts as an opportunity to premiere new music, with the following airing their releases as a 'first listen' on NTS before official release; Death Grips, Arca, Flying Lotus, Jeff Mills, Dean Blunt, Nicolas Jaar, Kelela, Autechre, Mount Kimbie and Arthur Russell have all debuted on NTS in recent years.

-In late 2018, NTS launched a new feature called 'Infinite Mixtapes' - music-only themed streams without any traditional radio talkover.
+In late 2018, NTS launched a new feature called 'Infinite Mixtapes,' which are music-only themed streams without any traditional radio talk-over.
 Originally exclusive to the NTS iOS app, this led to a feature on the Apple Store as 'App Of The Day' and now accounts for 20% of their overall streaming figures according to Music Business Worldwide.

 NTS video output in recent years ranges from live sessions with artists, original music videos, and livestreamed video performance.

 NTS programmes live events and club nights across the world throughout the year.
 This is most prominently the case in London, where NTS has been behind a number of debut UK shows.